clnsmth/soso/docs/source/dev/contributing.rst

 Commit Messages
 ---------------

 Commit messages are incredibly valuable for understanding our project's code.
-When crafting your commit message, please provide context about the changes being made and the reasons behind the chosen implementation.
+When crafting your commit message, please provide context about the changes being made and the reasons behind them.

 To ensure readability, we recommend to keep the commit message header under 52 characters and the body within 72 characters.